Take the opportunity to learn from my mistakes and follow these Paris travel tips.

 6. Paid to go to the Louvre Museum

 Planning to visit the Louvre?
 Free admission is offered every Friday from 6 pm to 9:45 pm if you are under the age of 26.

 Of course, I did not know this and waited in the long lines to buy a ticket and enter the museum.
 It is also free for everyone on the 1st Saturday of the month at the same time.

 Due to the long lines in the daytime, I waited until later to go back to the Arc.

 By this time, my feet were already aching from walking around all day with uncomfortable shoes.
 Little did I know, the elevator was only for those with disabilities and I had to climb these stairs.

 But after those 284 scary steps, the sunset view was absolutely breathtaking.
 This is the only mistake I’m glad I made.

 That’s it for now.
-I hope these Paris travel tips help you to have a wonderful time.
+I hope these travel tips for Paris, France help you to have a wonderful time.

 If you have anything you’d like to share from your Parisian vacation, comment below.